Electric Loco Shed, Visakhapatnam: Operations

 The train operation on K.K.Line was started in 1966-67.
 Electrification was done between KRDL-JDB in 1980, JDB-KRPU in 1981, KRPU-ARK in 1982 and KTV-ARK in 1982.

 Electric Loco Shed / Visakhapatnam was commissioned in Dec'82 with a holding of 30 Electric locomotives as a captive Loco shed for Kottavalasa-Kirandul line.
 There was steady increase in the loco holding due to increase in traffic demand over the years thereafter for transporting the iron ore from Baliadilla mines to Visakhapatnam port.

 During 1988, a fleet of 18 locomotives of 6000 HP having a number of special improved features with state-of-the-art technology were imported from Sweden (6locomotives/ABB make) and from Japan (12 locomotives/Hitachi make) to add to the fleet of indigenous locomotives.

 With Electrification of mainline between VSKP-BBS-KGP, shed has started homing coaching locomotives since 2005.

 Since its commissioning, Shed was augmented six times in capacity.
 In the year 1997 shed was expanded from 75 locos to 93 locos, in the year 2000 shed was expanded form 93 locos to 120 locos, in the year 2009 shed was expanded form 120 locos to 150 locos, in the year 2017 shed was expanded form 150 locos to 175 locos, in the year 2019-20 shed was expanded form 175 locos to 200 locos capacity.
 Now expansion works for homing 200 locos to 225 locos capacity is ongoing.
-This shed houses a total of 359 engine units, including 11 WAP-4,50 WAP-7, 82 WAG-5, 6 WAG-6 and 204 WAG-9.
+This shed houses a total of 359 engine units, including 90 WAP-7, 9 WAG-5, 218 WAG-9 and 7 EF-12K.
 Like all locomotive sheds, VSKP does regular maintenance, overhaul and repair including painting and washing of locomotives.